 Frequently Asked Questions

-Is it harmful to use cosmetic or skincare products during pregnancy?
+Is it harmful to use cosmetic or skin care products during pregnancy?

 When does acne start during pregnancy?